AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 # Working with Date and Time in C++
 Just a heads up, this topic is especially hard.
-There is a lot to learn here — so much so that you could make a one hour tutorial about it.
+There is a lot to learn here — so much so that I had to watch a one hour tutorial to get the basics.

 Although C++ inherits [_\<ctime\>_](https://www.cplusplus.com/reference/ctime/) from C, C++ provides its own library, [_\<chrono\>_](https://www.cplusplus.com/reference/chrono/), with classes for date and time utilities.